scoconno/scoconno.github.io/mind/personal2/notes.md

 So, F may not remember what A experienced, but F is connected to A via a chain of person stages where each stage remembers what the immediately preceding stage experienced.
 Hence, F is identical to A.

-Version 2 obviously is immune to our objection to Version 1.
+Version 2  is immune to our objection to Version 1.
 That objection attacked the claim that later stages must remember every experience of every early stage for all those stages to compose one and the same person.
 That was unrealistic.
 But version 2 does not require the older stages to remember every experience of every earlier stage.
-It requires only that there me an appropriate chain as described above.
+It requires only that there Be an appropriate chain as described above.

 ## Objections to Version 2